pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **The Golden Rule**: "Profit is an opinion; Cash is a fact."
 We manage by the Cash Flow Statement because cash pays the bills.

 **Budgeting Excellence**:
 Zero-based budgeting ensures every expense is justified and resources are allocated efficiently.
-The revenue build (Client Count Ã— Average Fee Ã— Retention) and expense build (Headcount Ã— Salary + Fixed + Variable) provide a solid foundation for financial planning.
+The revenue build (Client Count × Average Fee × Retention) and expense build (Headcount × Salary + Fixed + Variable) provide a solid foundation for financial planning.

 **Analysis-Driven Decisions**:
 Every investment decision is supported by financial analysis: